arilamstein/rp/f-strings.md

     Hello world.

-In the program above, `greeting` is *static*.
-That is, the value inside of it never changes.
+In the program above, `greeting` never changes.
 However, in programming it is common to create strings that contain variables inside them.
 For example, below is a program that greets a user by name:

 ```python
 name = "Bob"